 This is a type of supplemental Medicare policy that includes prescription drug coverage.

-There are different ways that Part D works with other insurance coverage — such as employer or union health coverage — that you may want to explore.
+There are different ways that Part D works with other insurance coverage—such as employer or union health coverage—that you may want to explore.

 Long-Term Care Insurance

-If you're looking for long-term care insurance — usually skilled nursing care that extends past the 100 days covered by Medicare Part B — you have two options: Medicaid or private insurance.
+If you're looking for long-term care insurance, usually skilled nursing care that extends past the 100 days covered by Medicare Part B, you have two options: Medicaid or private insurance.

 Medicaid is a separate plan that is administered at the state level for those who otherwise cannot afford necessary medical care.
 States receive federal funding and have their own laws and regulations as to eligibility.
 If a community accepts Medicaid, it would pay for things like room and board.
 But every state does it differently.
 All states accept Medicaid for skilled nursing communities, but only some accept it for assisted living.
-And the Medicaid policy varies widely from community to community.
-For example, some assisted living communities fully accept Medicaid as a means of payment while others limit the number of units available to people using Medicaid.
-To learn if your state accepts Medicaid for assisted living and to locate communities who participate in the assistance program, visit the Medicaid website.

 Shopping for Medical Coverage

-Senior Living OptionsMedicare is a complex topic and this article covers just the basics.
-If you are new to Medicare or are shopping for supplemental Medicare or Medigap plans, be sure to shop around for all of the options that are available to you.
-Plans can vary significantly in cost and benefits, and not all policies are available in all areas of the country.
+Medicare is a complex topic, and this article covers only the basics.
+Whether you're new to Medicare or exploring supplemental plans like Medigap, it’s important to take time to compare all available options.
+Plans can vary significantly in both cost and benefits, and not all policies are offered nationwide.

 The Medicare website contains a wealth of information to get you started.
 Click on any of the following links to start researching your options.